khanosu/Spiral-Paper-1/README.md

 # Spiral-Paper-1
 Repository for the paper "Extraction and Reduction of Parameters from Paper Drawn Archimedes Spirals for Clinical Tremor Assessment "

-Images of the 18 hand-drawn spirals mentioned in the paper, S1-S18, are included in this repository.
+Images of the 18 hand-drawn spirals mentioned in the paper, S1-S18, are included in this repository

 Data derived from the 18 hand-drawn spirals is tabulted in the document, calculated_data.pdf